AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_FlameSheet.rst

    : Contour plots of `divU`, `FunctCall`, thermodynamic pressure and CH3 mass fraction after 50 steps.

-The `divU` is now mostly positive, consistent with the thermal expansion occuring across a flame front.
+The `divU` is now mostly positive, consistent with the thermal expansion occurring across a flame front.
 The `FunctCall` is the number of calls to the chemical right-hand-side function used in the chemical integrator CVODE.
 Higher values are indicative of locally stiffer chemical ODE system, concentrated in the reactive layer of the flame.
-The `RhoRT` variable is the thermodynamic pressure: within `PeleLMeX` low Mach number appraoch, this should be perfectly uniform in space.
+The `RhoRT` variable is the thermodynamic pressure: within `PeleLMeX` low Mach number approach, this should be perfectly uniform in space.
 However to conserve mass and enthalpy, the `PeleLMeX` algorithm allows for small deviation from this constraint.
 In the current case, deviation do not extend 0.0001 Pa, but larger deviations (> 100-1000 Pa) can be indicative that more SDC iterations are necessary or that the time step